hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_piloting_a_spacecraft_through_an_a_fdda81ab-66db-466e-90c1-d4baa1159494-0_3.content.md

 <!--
 Write me content for website with wallpaper which alt text is:

-"A team of AInauts piloting a spacecraft through an asteroid field, with explosions and debris flying all around them."
+"A team of Ainauts piloting a spacecraft through an asteroid field, with explosions and debris flying all around them."

 The name/title of the page should not be 1:1 copy of the alt text but rather a real content of the website which is using this wallpaper.